SWORDIntel/KEYSTONE/README.md

 ## Technical Showcase Value

-BLACKLEDGER is intended to be read as serious software, not a throwaway benchmark experiment.
+KEYSTONE is intended to be read as serious software, not a throwaway benchmark experiment.

 It showcases: